 - Thermocouple Contact - A contact of special material used in connectors employed in thermocouple applications.
 Materials often used are Iron, Constantan, Copper, Chromel and Alumel.

 - Tri-Start - A triple start thread that enables fast coupling and disconnect of connectors, as used on MIL-DTL-38888 Series III connectors.

 - Tuning Fork Contact - U-shaped female contact that resembles a tuning fork.
 It can be stamped or formed.

 - Umbilical Connector - A connector used to connect cables to a rocket or missile prior to launching, and which is removed from the missile at the time of launching.

-- VAD – Value Add Distribution, a distributor such as NYKCS that has been approved and qualified to assemble a manufacturers product.
+- VAD – Value Add Distribution.
+A distributor such as NYKCS that has been approved and qualified to assemble a manufacturers product.

-- Wire-Wrapped Connection (also known as Solderless Wrap) - A solderless connection made by wrapping bare wire around a square or rectangular terminal with a power or hand tool.
+- Wire-Wrapped Connection (also known as Solderless Wrap) - A solderless connection made by wrapping the bare wire around a square or rectangular terminal with a power or hand tool.

 NYK Component Solutions is a leading franchised distributor of Circular Connectors and Accessories.
-For more information about our range of approved products including D38999 Series III from Conesys and backshells from Compaero please contact us today.
+For more information about our range of approved products including D38999 Series III from Conesys and backshells from EMCA please contact us today.